fransotodev/googleCalendarScript/Readme.md

 ## Usage
-`npm run batch 2023-05-09 2023-05-10` to get a single result `npm run daily 2023-05-09 2023-05-10` to get a result per day
+`npm run batch 2023-05-09 2023-05-10` to get a single result

+`npm run daily 2023-05-09 2023-05-10` to get a result per day

 On first usage, a browser window will open for you to select account and agree on using this application.
 This application uses a readonly permission in google calendar.

 The results are aggregated on the first keyword in the calendar event.
+My recommendation is to classify your events per categories (work, fun time, exercise...)

 ## Example